dmculiac/TopicModellingSentimentAnalysisNLP/README.md

 3.  last step involves analyzing each comment for polarity sentiment and intensity of emotion using an NLTK library called VADER - Valence Aware Dictionary for sEntiment Reasoning

-For those who like using enterprise BI tools, here is section of processing and distributing it in PowerBI.
+For those who like using enterprise BI tools, here is a very modest section of processing and distributing a python script in PowerBI.

 # First of all - why Power BI?